 Ad hoc reviewer for

-Psychological Review, Proceedings of the Royal Society, Psychological Science, PLoS ONE, Cortex, Perception, Perception & Psychophysics, Journal of Experimental Psychology, Evolution & Human Behavior, Psychological Research, Animal Cognition, Perceptual and Motor Skills, Applied Cognitive Psychology, European Journal of Social Psychology, Psychonomic Bulletin and Review, Social Behavior and Personality, Human Nature, Archives of Sexual Behavior, Journal of the Optical Society of America, Acta Psychologica, Cognition, Vision Research, Journal of Vision [where my evaluations received twice the ranking of “Exceptionally good review”]
+Psychological Review, Proceedings of the Royal Society, Psychological Science, PLoS ONE, Cortex, Perception, Perception & Psychophysics, Journal of Experimental Psychology, Evolution & Human Behavior, Psychological Research, Animal Cognition, Perceptual and Motor Skills, Applied Cognitive Psychology, European Journal of Social Psychology, Psychonomic Bulletin and Review, Social Behavior and Personality, Psychiatry Research, Human Nature, Archives of Sexual Behavior, Journal of the Optical Society of America, Acta Psychologica, Cognition, Vision Research, Journal of Vision [where my evaluations received twice the ranking of “Exceptionally good review”]

 My work has been covered by scientific magazines, newspapers and news agencies, among which: